nveshaan/nveshaan.github.io/content/about/index.md

 ml engineering.
 {{< /typeit >}}

 Until now, I have worked on improving human-computer interfaces, autonomous navigation systems and financial series forecasting.
-I am learning more about reinforcement learning and diffusion, and I plan to apply these concepts in algorithmic trading, control problems, and multi-agent settings.
+I am learning more about reinforcement learning and flow matching, and I plan to apply these concepts in quantitative finance and control problems in general and in multi-agent settings.

 If you like what I do or want to connect with me, head over to the [contact](/contact) page and drop a message.
 I would love to hear from you!